last update 30 August 2010

 |

-and the family moves from Plymouth to "Deanhurst" - 1 St Johns Road, Harrow (London) (now the site of a Best Western hotel).
-Grandchildren Peggy and Brian Sproule stayed here during school holidays at times their parents were stationed overseas, but, certainly for Peggy, it was not much fun.
-George is described in the telephone directory as "Major RAMC" (even though he was a territorial not regular soldier!).
+The family moves from Plymouth to "Deanhurst" - 1 St Johns Road, Harrow (London) (now the site of a Best Western hotel).
+Grandchildren Peggy and Brian Sproule stayed here during school holidays at times their parents were stationed overseas (often), but, certainly for Peggy, it was not much fun.
+George is described in the telephone directory as "Major RAMC" (though he was never a regular soldier!).
+He had a twinkle in his eye and (usually) a cigar or cigarette or pipe in hand or mouth!

 Isabella and George Aldous and their Grandson Brian at "Deanhurst", Harrow c1932